 The Jeanne Clarke Award is presented annually by the Prince George Public Library to individuals or groups for outstanding contributions in the preservation and promotion of local history in the categories of Publication and Service.
-Click here for more information on the guidelines for the Jeanne Clarke Award.
+For more information on the guidelines for the Jeanne Clarke Award, download the 2019 Jeanne Clarke Award Nomination form.
 The award is presented in February of each year during Heritage Week.

 History of the Award